getAlby/lmcp/README.md

 # LMCP - Charge Bitcoin For MCP Server Tools

-_Receive lightning payments for each tool request._
+Receive lightning payments for each tool request, powered by [NWC](https://nwc.dev).

-In a few lines of code, turn your standard MCP Server tool into a paid tool:
+In a few lines of code, turn your [modelcontextprotocol/sdk](https://github.com/modelcontextprotocol/typescript-sdk) MCP Server tool into a paid tool:

 ```diff
 - const server = new McpServer(...);